Arsslensoft/eservices-product/README.md

 ![Architecture](docs/arch.png)

 ## Dockerising the Microservices
-To dockerize our microservices, i need to generate docker image from each Spring boot application using maven.
+To dockerize our microservices, we need to generate docker image from each Spring boot application using maven.
 This can be achieved by one of these methods:
 - Create a Dockerfile manually for each micro-service
 - Using io.fabric8 (docker-maven-plugin)

-In this tutorial i will use the docker maven plugin, because i are going to automate the build tasks
+In this tutorial we will use the docker maven plugin, because we are going to automate the build tasks

 ### Why not spotify docker maven plugin like previous generations?
 Because in order to successfully launch the micro-services you need to do it in this order: